-With the advent of modern technology, many civil systems in the developing world (often designed by western engineers) ceased to rely on gravity and instead relied on mechanization: pumps, roads, trucks, etc. As long as these systems work, cities don’t have to rely so heavily on natural topography.
-However, in the developing world, the systems often don’t work, leaving communities deprived of basic services like water and sewer.
+“Slum networking” stems from the traditional tendency of city infrastructure to coincide with natural features, such as topography and gravity.
+Prior to modern technology, gravity was the only thing that could bring water in and carry waste away.
+For example, in old, developed cities like Paris and London, civil systems parallel the natural flow of rivers, estuaries, and topographies.
+With the advent of modern technology, however, many civil systems in the developing world (often designed by western engineers) ceased to rely on gravity and instead relied on mechanization: pumps, roads, trucks, etc. If these systems work, cities are independent of their natural topography.
+Unfortunately, in the developing world, the systems often do not work, leaving communities deprived of basic services like water and sewer.

 We had a chance to speak with Himanshu on our podcast, Social Design Insights.
 Listen to the episode below.